Green reports intentionally misleading

 A look at the data suggests otherwise.

-That figure is not mentioned by The Age article.
+That figure is not mentioned in The Age article.

 As for the suggestion that coal is in decline… depends on what they mean by 'decline'.